IvanRamazanov/DAE-Solver/README.md

 # program
-This program is able to construct sophisticated electrical systems via block diagram and to simulate its dynamics via several methods of numerical integration of ordinary differential equations.
+This program is able to construct sophisticated electromechanical systems via block diagram and to simulate its dynamics via several methods of numerical integration of ordinary differential equations.
+Also you can control behavior of electromechanical circuits via using mathematical elements such as PID-regulators, Transfer functions etc.